Tornado outbreak sequence of December 18–20, 1957: Gorham–Sand Ridge–Murphysboro–Plumfield, Illinois

 This tornado, the deadliest of the outbreak sequence, closely resembled the 1925 Tri-State tornado and affected some of the same areas that were hit in 1925, including locations in and near Gorham, Sand Ridge, Murphysboro, and De Soto.
 It may have touched down in eastern Missouri but was first observed at 4:45 pm.
 CST (some sources say 4:30 pm.
 CST) in Gorham, destroying or damaging forty homes there.
 One fatality occurred in nearby Sand Ridge.
 As it neared and passed through the southeast side of Murphysboro, the tornado paralleled the Big Muddy River, moving east-northeast.
-It produced the worst damage, posthumously rated F4, in this area, destroying old buildings; however, the most intense damage only affected a small section of southeast Murphysboro, where 10 of the 11 deaths occurred.
+It produced the worst damage, which was rated F4, in this area, destroying old buildings; however, the most intense damage only affected a small section of southeast Murphysboro, where 10 of the 11 deaths occurred.
 Afterward, the tornado continued on to damage parts of De Soto, Hurst, and Bush.
 The tornado was last reported near Plumfield at 5:05 pm.
 CST (23:05 UTC).
 Murphysboro was powerless for almost three days as most utilities were in the worst-hit area.
 The tornado injured two hundred people along its path.